behdanisohrab/ATL/README.md

 - fix issues mentioned above

 - fix ugly hacks
-	- figure out a way to dynamically change the resolution of a GLSurfaceView (probably just implement it in terms of SurfaceView, though that one currently doesn't work on X11)

 - implement more stuff (there is a lot of it, and it won't get done if nobody helps... ideally pick a simple-ish application and stub/implement stuff until it works)